jamiehull/OATIS/README.md

 Devices - A client display device.

 # Setup
+This version of OATIS is built to run on Python 3.11.8.

 ## Install the Dependencies in the requirements.txt file
 ```
 pip3 install -r requirements.txt